Chapter 22:

 She shakes her head.
 “It was pressure at one point, sure.
 But soon I didn’t worry about whether I succeeded or failed, I started feeling indifferent to the whole lot of it.
 That’s when I realized that I wasn’t playing volleyball for the love of the game like I did when I first started.
 I was playing solely because I was good at it, I was playing because that’s how everyone viewed me."

-Mariko is reminded of the story Charl had just told her, and she quickly downplays her woes in her head; yet when he looks at her with a gleaming tint of genuity, she allows herself to believe that her feelings are justified.
+Mariko is reminded of the story Charl had just told her, and she quickly downplays her woes in her head.
+Yet his genuine reaction to her story pushes her to allow herself to believe that her feelings are justified.

 "A simple identity crisis, but a crisis nonetheless.
 In a spur of the moment decision during practice, right here on this very spot, I let myself be selfish for once in my life.
 I haven't gotten over how much that disappointed everyone.
-It's been weeks and my dad still hasn't looked me in the eye.
-I'm worried that competitive American spirit of his will keep him from ever seeing me as anything other than a quitter."
+It's been weeks and my mom still hasn't looked me in the eye.
+I'm worried that competitive American spirit of hers will keep her from ever seeing me as anything other than a quitter."

 "Who knows...
 I've even lost most my friends here at school.
 The team is doing poorly, and they all blame me for their troubles.
-Every day on my way to the Languages club I pass by the gym, they still practice hard, but some of them stop what they're doing to glare at me."
+Every day on my way to the Languages club I pass by the gym while they practice, and some of them stop what they're doing just to scowl at me."

 "I just wanted to do something for myself for once, if they don't like the version of me that isn't their teammate, maybe I don't even want them to understand?"

 Charl lets a sharp breath escape his nose before standing to his feet.
-Looking down at her, he holds out his hand and says, "It's alright to allow others to accept you for who you really are.
+Looking down at her, he holds out his hand and says, "It's easy to say that now, I think you'll regret letting them go so easily.
+Just because they can't see that you needed to be your own person, doesn't mean they won't like this version of you once they get to know you.
 Just give them some time."

 She grabs his hand, and to her surprise he pulls her up to her feet with a strength she thought wasn't possible of him.